ronibandini/ronibandini/README.md

 - 👋 Hi, I’m @ronibandini, writer, maker and musician from Buenos Aires, Argentina.
 - 👀 I like to make strange machines.
 I write tech related novels.
 I play in a funk band.
 I work with Machine Learning and Artificial Intelligence projects using Arduino and Raspberry Pi.
-- 💞️ I use C++, Python, PHP, old tales and 3d modeling.
+- 💞️ I use C++, Python, PHP, SQL, old tales, Tango mood and 3d modeling.
 - 📫 You can reach me at @RoniBandini

 <!---